adamolko/ds_practical/README.md

 ## Drift detection
 Drift detection functions used for the report are implemented in different ways in [functions.py](functions.py).
 Various functions are extracting features used for the RBF kernel (see e.g. mutual_info() or autocorrelations_in_window()).
 The function preprocess_timeseries() prepares a time series to be used for the RBF kernel.
 The final drift detection analysis is implemented in our analysis_X methods.
 There, mean (l2), linear (ar) and RBF drift detection is applied to multiple different time series and statistics are collected over all iterations.
 The functions analysis_X_final use time series  previously generated through the function create_final_data() (analysis_X were earlier random versions).
 Finally stability_analysis_long_term() and stability_analysis_short_term() are experimental functions to check the stability of our break point location, but need more work.

+Our hyperparameter optimization and the analysis used in the report are then implemented in  [drift_detection.py](drift_detection.py) using the previously described functions.

 ## Forecasting
 All the necessary dependencies for the forecasting can be installed from [environment.yml](global_run/environment.yml).